Louisa is a freelance writer, an aspiring author, and the creator of this blog, My Midlife Mayhem.

-The shocking discovery that she is expected to contribute to the roof over her family’s head has forced her to actively seek paid writing opportunities in recent years, so please don’t ignore her details on her Contact and Work With Me pages for all of your content writing needs.
+The shocking discovery that she is expected to contribute to the roof over her family’s head has forced her to actively seek paid writing opportunities in recent years, so please check out her contact details on her Contact and Work With Me pages for all of your content writing needs.

 A shameless procrastinator, Louisa dived headfirst into the creation of this blog five years ago.
 Spotting a gap in the blogging market for material targeted at the mature woman seeking validation and visibility, she has since discovered a natural bent for the literary equivalent of verbal diarrhea – although she remains unable to spell it.